cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 Validation results for system and compartment quantities for a resting standard patient are listed in Tables 5 and 6.
 System-level quantities show favorable agreement with validation values.
 The pressure value discrepancies in urine compartments can be largely explained by the %Renal model's lack of a specific extracellular space that affects both the hydrostatic and osmotic pressures.

 <br><center>
 *Table 5.
-Validation of the resting physiologic state system-level outputs from %BioGears compared to referenced values.*
+Validation of the resting physiologic state system-level outputs from the engine compared to referenced values.*
 </center>

 @insert ./test_results/tables/RenalValidationTable.md

 <br><center>
 *Table 6.
-Validation of the resting physiologic state comparison of compartment-level outputs from %BioGears to referenced values.*
+Validation of the resting physiologic state comparison of compartment-level outputs from the engine to referenced values.*
 </center>